Biden says US 'shall respond' after drone strike by Iran-backed group kills 3 US troops in Jordan

 Iran-backed fighters in east Syria began evacuating their posts, fearing U.S. airstrikes, according to Omar Abu Layla, a Europe-based activist who heads the Deir Ezzor 24 media outlet.
 He told The Associated Press that the areas are the strongholds of Mayadeen and Boukamal.

-According to a U.S. official, the number of troops injured by the one-way attack drone rose to at least 34.
-Another official, who also spoke on condition of anonymity to discuss details not made public, said a large drone struck the base, which two other American officials identified as an installation in Jordan known as Tower 22.
+U.S. Central Command said at least 34 troops were injured by the one-way attack drone, with eight flown out of Jordan for follow-up care.
+It described the eight as being in stable condition.

+The large drone struck a logistics support base in Jordan known as Tower 22.
 It is along the Syrian border and is used largely by troops involved in the advise-and-assist mission for Jordanian forces.

+Central Command said approximately 350 U.S. Army and Air Force personnel were deployed to the base.
+The three who were killed and most of the wounded were Army soldiers, according to several U.S. officials, who spoke on condition of anonymity to give details not yet made public.

 The small installation, which Jordan does not publicly disclose, includes U.S. engineering, aviation, logistics and security troops.
 Austin said the troops were deployed there “to work for the lasting defeat of ISIS.”
 Three officials said the drone struck near the troops’ sleeping quarters, which they said explained the high casualty count.

 The U.S. military base at al-Tanf in Syria is just 20 kilometers (12 miles) north of Tower 22.
-The Jordanian installation provides a critical logistical hub for U.S. forces in Syria, including those at al-Tanf, which is near the intersection of the Iraq, Syria and Jordan borders.
+The Jordanian installation provides a critical logistical hub for U.S. forces in Syria, including those at al-Tanf, which is near where the borders of Iraq, Syria and Jordan intersect.

-Jordanian state television quoted Muhannad Mubaidin, a government spokesman, as insisting the attack happened across the border in Syria.
+In a statement on Jordan’s state-run Petra news agency, the country “condemned the terrorist attack” that targeted the U.S. troops.
+That report described the drone strike as targeting “an outpost on the border with Syria” and said it did not wound any Jordanian troops.

+“Jordan will continue to counter terrorism and the smuggling of drugs and weapons across the Syrian border into Jordan, and will confront with firmness and determination anyone who attempts to attack the security of the kingdom,” the statement attributed to Muhannad Mubaidin, a government spokesman, said.

 U.S. troops long have used Jordan, a kingdom bordering Iraq, Israel, the Palestinian territory of the West Bank, Saudi Arabia and Syria, as a basing point.
-Some 3,000 American troops typically are stationed across Jordan, but the number at Tower 22 wasn’t immediately known and isn’t routinely disclosed.
+Some 3,000 American troops typically are stationed across Jordan.

 Since the war in Gaza began Oct.
 7, Iranian-backed militias have struck American military installations in Iraq more than 60 times and in Syria more than 90 times, with a mix of drones, rockets, mortars and ballistic missiles.
 The attack Sunday was the first targeting American troops in Jordan during the Israel-Hamas war and the first to result in the loss of American lives.
 Scores of U.S. personnel have been wounded, including some with traumatic brain injuries, during the attacks.

-The militias have said that their strikes are in retaliation for Washington’s support for Israel in the war in Gaza and have also said they aim to push U.S. forces out of the region.
+The militias have said that their strikes are in retaliation for Washington’s support for Israel in the war in Gaza and that they aim to push U.S. forces out of the region.

 The U.S. in recent months has struck targets in Iraq, Syria and Yemen to respond to attacks on American forces in the region and to deter Iran-backed Houthi rebels from continuing to threaten commercial shipping in the Red Sea.